 The spanning-tree system-bpdu-flooding command has no effect if BPDU flooding is disabled on a port (see the spanning-tree port-bpdu-flooding command).

-Console(config)#spanning-tree system-bpdu-flooding Console(config)# spanning-tree This command configures the minimum interval between the transmission of transmission-limit consecutive RSTP/MSTP BPDUs.
-Use the no form to restore the default.
+Console(config)#spanning-tree system-bpdu-flooding to-all Console(config)# spanning-tree tc-prop This command configures a topology change propagation domain.
+Use the no form to remove a propagation domain.